MediaRon/gravity-forms-google-analytics-event-tracking/README.txt

 Development happens on <a href="https://github.com/ronalfy/wordpress-gravity-forms-event-tracking/">GitHub</a>.

 > Please <a href="https://wordpress.org/support/plugin/gravity-forms-google-analytics-event-tracking/reviews/#new-post">Rate the Plugin</a> or <a href="https://mediaron.com/give/">Give Back</a> to show support.

+<h2>Join the Gravity Forms Google Analytics Beta</h2>

+The official Gravity Forms add-on is coming and will be the successor to this plugin.

+Find out more details about the <a href="https://www.gravityforms.com/blog/google-analytics-add-on-install-the-beta/">Gravity Forms Google Analytics Beta</a>.

 == Installation ==